wp-plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

 = 1.6.7 =
-* Bug fixed: One page sections of some themes are not shown when put View shortcode to content of a page section
+* Bug fixed: Missing section in some one-page themes when put multiple View shortcodes to sections
 * Update: Revert filter "view_type_dir"
 * Tested up to: 4.3.1